 Pairing such a fatty cut of meat with a sour cream-based sauce might seem like the definition of overkill, but there's something that's kind of perfect about the hot-sour-creamy combination of horseradish and lemon stirred into tangy sour cream.
 Spread onto chunks of salty porky belly, the sauce has enough spice and acidity to keep things bright and even fresh.

-- 1/4 piece pork belly, without skin (ask your butcher), approx. 2 lb
+1/4 piece pork belly, without skin (ask your butcher), approx. 2 pounds

-- 1 piece fresh horseradish the length of your thumb (or 2 tbsp from a jar)
+1 piece fresh horseradish the length of your thumb (or 2 tablespoons from a jar)

 Score the fat on the pork belly with a sharp knife to make an attractive plaid pattern.
 Rub the entire piece with salt and fennel.
 This is a rough job; do not skimp on the ingredients.
 Press bay leaves into the grooves and inside the meat.
 Wrap in a clean dish towel, place in a suitable dish in the refrigerator, and cover with a heavy object.
 Leave to stand for 24 hours, but 2 days is even better.
 By processing it in this way, the meat acquires flavor, but the salt also extracts moisture from the meat, which will make the pork crispier later.